liferay/liferay-docs/develop/tutorials/articles/290-modularity-and-osgi/02-osgi-and-modularity.markdown

 [create modules](/develop/tutorials/-/knowledge_base/7-0/starting-module-development)
 like these anytime.

-These modules collectively provide a command that greets the user with the string he or she passes in.
+These modules collectively provide a command that takes a String and uses it in a greeting.

 ### API [](id=api)